 - The male cardinal fiercely defends its breeding territory from other males.
 When a male sees its reflection in glass surfaces, it frequently will spend hours fighting the imaginary intruder.

 - A perennial favorite among people, the Northern Cardinal is the state bird of seven states.

-- The oldest recorded Northern Cardinal was 15 years 9 months old when she was found in Pennsylvania.
+- The oldest recorded Northern Cardinal was a female, and was 15 years, 9 months old when she was found in Pennsylvania.

 Look for Northern Cardinals in dense shrubby areas such as forest edges, overgrown fields, hedgerows, backyards, marshy thickets, mesquite, regrowing forest, and ornamental landscaping.
 Cardinals nest in dense foliage and look for conspicuous, fairly high perches for singing.
 Growth of towns and suburbs across eastern North America has helped the cardinal expand its range northward.

 Northern Cardinals eat mainly seeds and fruit, supplementing these with insects (and feeding nestlings mostly insects).
 Common fruits and seeds include dogwood, wild grape, buckwheat, grasses, sedges, mulberry, hackberry, blackberry, sumac, tulip-tree, and corn.
 Cardinals eat many kinds of birdseed, particularly black oil sunflower seed.
 They also eat beetles, crickets, katydids, leafhoppers, cicadas, flies, centipedes, spiders, butterflies, and moths.